A Visit by Taft and Hallowe’en in Memphis 1909

 gastonpark-1910Things were slower in Memphis in the middle of the summer.
 Jessie kept up with her music lessons and and her clubs, Merry Maids and Mystic XX.
 There were band concerts in the parks many nights of the week — Gaston Park, Bickford Park, and Overton Park all had frequent band concerts.
 Jessie and her friends gave a concert themselves at Jessie’s house, for which they built a stage and sold tickets (making $27).

-Jessie’s mother, Jessie Swayne Latham, was well known in Memphis for her civic and church and leadership.
+Jessie’s mother, Jessie Swayne Latham, was well known in Memphis for her civic and church leadership.
 For many years she served as President of the Board for the Porter Home and Leath Orphanage.
 Jessie followed in her footsteps a bit, often going to the Home for Incurables to play the piano for the residents.home-for-incurables-1912-GW

 There were some birthdays in July.
 Dorothy Jane had her 10th birthday party, which Jessie attended.
 I don’t know if Dorothy was a cousin or just a little girl in the neighborhood that Jessie was fond of.
 Jessie’s dad had his 55th birthday in July as well.